tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

     ![This image shows the result of performing the above step.](./images/auto1.png " ")

-- Open Swingbench application and notice how your Transactions per minute is increasing on enabling Auto scaling.
+- Open the Swingbench application and notice how your Transactions per minute are increasing when enabling Auto scaling.

     ![This image shows the result of performing the above step.](./images/auto2.png " ")